JCKodel/kfx_dependency_injection/README.md

 And that's it.
 You don't need to know the concrete implementation nor know what kind of log is being used (or if it even exist).

-### Singleton vs Transitional
+### Singleton vs Transient

-The main difference between the registrations are: whenever you call `getService`, `getRequiredService` or something is injected in another constructor, singletons always returns the same instance of a class, while transitional registrations always returns a new instance of that class (in most cases, you want a singleton).
+The difference between the registrations are: whenever you call `getService`, `getRequiredService` or something is injected in another constructor, singletons always returns the same instance of a class, while transient registrations always returns a new instance of that class (in most cases, you want a singleton).

 ### getService vs getRequiredService

-The difference between those methods is that `getService` can return null if the specified service was not registered, while `getRequiredService` will throw a
+The difference between those methods is that `getService` can return `null` if the specified service was not registered, while `getRequiredService` will throw a
 `ServiceNotRegisteredException` if the service was not registered.
-You should use `getRequiredService` to ensure everything was successfully registered.
+You should use `getRequiredService` to ensure everything was correctly registered during app's initialization.

 ## Additional information